HackYourFuture/databases/README.md

 This repository consists of 3 essential parts:

-1. `README`: this document contains all the required theory you need to understand **while** working on the homework.
-It contains not only the right resources to learn about the concepts, but also lectures done by HackYourFuture teachers.
+1. `README`: this document contains all the required theory you need to understand **while** working on the weekly assignment.
+It contains not only the right resources to learn about the concepts, but also lectures done by HackYourFuture mentors.
    This is the **first thing** you should start with every week
-2. `MAKEME`: this document contains the instructions for each week's homework.
+2. `MAKEME`: this document contains the instructions for each week's assignment.
 Start with the exercises rather quickly, so that you can ground the concepts you read about earlier.
-3. `LESSONPLAN`: this document is meant for teachers as a reference.
-However, as a student don't be shy to take a look at it as well!
+3. `LESSONPLAN`: this document is meant for mentors as a reference.
+However, as a trainee don't be shy to take a look at it as well!

 ### How to study